idaholab/moose/modules/optimization/doc/content/modules/optimization/sqa/optimization_sdd.md

 !style halign=left
 The MooseApp is the top-level object used to hold all of the other objects in a simulation.
-In a normal simulation a single MooseApp object is created and "run()".
+In a normal simulation, a single MooseApp object is created and "run()".
 This object uses its Factory objects to build user-defined objects which are stored in a series of Warehouse objects and executed.
 The Finite Element data is stored in the Systems and Assembly object while the domain information (the Mesh) is stored in the Mesh object.
 A series of threaded loops are used to run